- HOME

 If you discover that your misses are mostly off center then you will want to work on your mechanics so that you can shoot the free throw straighter more often.
 Once you know what the problem is you can work with your coach or perhaps your parent to make adjustments.
 The key here is to work on your mechanics for the purpose of increasing the result of shooting the ball straight.
 The straighter the shot, the more often you will hit the trainer and the more often you will make it.

 Muscle memory develops from repetition and practice.
-Muscle memory is the idea that repeating the action gets it into your brain in such a way that the motion becomes an automatic, conditioned response, or
+Muscle memory is the idea that repeating the action gets it into your brain in such a way that the motion becomes an automatic, conditioned response, or muscle memory.

 A word about muscle memory is important.
 Practice makes permanent, not perfect.
 Muscle memory develops from repetition and practice.
 Muscle memory is the idea that repeating the action gets it into your brain in such a way that the motion becomes automatic, conditioned response, muscle memory.
 We have an article on muscle memory on our website at www.FREETHROWTRAINER.com.